of graduate employers say relevant experience is essential to getting a job with them

 - Anawim Women's Centre

 I looked at different colleges in Birmingham, but this one had the best course with more to offer.
 In hair, we have paying customers in the salon, which is really good experience.
-The make-up gets more specialised in the second year, like transforming a man into a woman, which I’m looking forward to.

 On completion of the Level 2, you could progress onto our Theatrical Special Effects, Hair and Media Make-up Level 3 course, or you could pursue a range of employment opportunities within the industry.